 Three poems sits upon the page.

-One bound in fear, one hurt, one rage.
+All bound in fear, in hurt, in rage.

 Each living proof of years in pain.